toddself/blog.selfassembled.org/data/cross-compiling-rust-go.md

 Oh no!
 What's this "Is `x86_64-w64-mingw32-gcc` installed?"
 Wait, why are we calling `gcc`?
 I thought this was Rust?!

-Well, it is rust, but it looks like we're actually compiling some crypto library written in C and then accessing it from Rust.
+Well, it is Rust, but it looks like we're actually compiling some crypto library written in C and then accessing it from Rust.
 So our Rust toolchain needs to be able to invoke a functional C compiler for our target platform.
 Well, `clang` is supposed to be cross-platform out of the box right?
 Lets give that a shot, and tell `cargo` that we want to use `clang` as our C compiler.

 ```bash
 CC=clang cargo build --target x86_64-pc-windows-gnu